leo84vvk/Particle41-Evaluation/README.md

 1. Clone this repository:

     ```bash
-    git clone <repository_url>
+    git clone <repository_url> # you can find it in the git repo clone option
-    cd SimpleTimeService  # Go to the project directory
+    cd Particle41-Evaluation  # Go to the project directory
     ```

 2. Build the Docker image:

     ```bash
-    docker build -t simple-time-service:latest .
+    docker build -t simple-time-service:v01.001 . #make sure to update the image version with each build
     ```
-    This command builds the image and tags it as `simple-time-service:latest`.
-The `.` specifies the build context (the current directory).
+    This command builds the image and tags it as `simple-time-service:<version>`.
+The `.` specifies the build context (the current directory).The build version will keep track of the each version updates.

 ### Running the Docker Container

 1. Run the Docker container:

     ```bash
-    docker run -p 8000:8000 simple-time-service:latest
+    docker run -p 8000:8000 simple-time-service:<version>
     ```
     This command runs the container and maps port 8000 on your host machine to port 8000 inside the container.
 If your application uses a different port, adjust accordingly.